Franklin's lost expedition: Victory Point note

 The Victory Point note was found eleven years later in May 1859 by William Hobson (lieutenant on the McClintock Arctic expedition) placed in a cairn on the north-western coast of King William Island.
 It consists of two parts written on a pre-printed Admiralty form.
-The first part was written after the first overwintering in 1847 and the second part was added one year later.
+The first part was written after the first overwintering off King William Island in 1847 and the second part was added one year later.
 From the second part it can be inferred that the document was first deposited in a different cairn previously erected by James Clark Ross in 1830 during John Ross's Second Arctic expedition – at a location Ross named Victory Point.

 The first message is written in the body of the form and dates from 28 May 1847.